stevendnoble/greatreads/readme.md

 There are currently three games in Word Wizz&#601;rd:

-* Inject-a-Word:  fill in the story with words using the parts of speech
+* Grammaring:  fill in the story with words using the parts of speech
-* Unscramble-a-Word:  unscramble words using context clues
+* Unscrambling:  unscramble words using context clues
-* Proofread-a-Story:  find the misspelled words
+* Proofreading:  find the misspelled words

 ## Technologies Used